The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Application in Derivative-Free Optimization

 \section{Application in Derivative-Free Optimization}

-In this section, we demonstrate the application of our theories in DFO by providing a convergence analysis of a basic simplex method similar to the original one proposed in \cite{spendley1962sequential}.
-While simplex methods are direct search methods that do not use linear interpolation, they still select new points for function evaluation based on the function values at $n+1$ affinely independent points.
-Our theories can therefore contribute to these algorithms' analysis.
-As described in Algorithm~\ref{alg}, the algorithm under consideration only uses regular simplices and the reflection operation.
-It does not involve other Nelder-Mead operations (expansion, inner/outer contraction, and shrink).
+In this section, we demonstrate the application of our theories in DFO by providing a complexity analysis of a basic simplicial search method similar to the original one proposed in \cite{spendley1962sequential}, as described in Algorithm~\ref{alg}.